13 Types Of Fishing Rods & How To Choose The Right Rod?

 Pen Rods

-Pen rods being small telescopic rods have limited use for fishing.
+Pen rods, being small telescopic rods, have limited use for fishing.
 Their main benefit is the ability to take them anywhere with you for some impromptu fishing.
-They are not strong enough for larger fish and are not able to hold a standard-sized fishing reel.
+They are not strong enough for larger fish and cannot hold a standard-sized fishing reel.

 Most serious anglers see them as a gimmick or a toy, they can however be a good stepping stone into the world of angling for children fishing for the first time.
 They are easy to use and very inexpensive.